Azure/fleet/hack/aks/property-based-scheduling.md

 # Use property-based scheduling with Fleet on AKS clusters: Preview

 This document explains how to try out the latest Fleet feature, property-based scheduling, using AKS clusters.

 The new property-based scheduling experience adds great flexibility to Fleet's existing resource propagation capabilities, granting users the ability to pick clusters based on their resource usage, costs, node counts, and potentially many more features.
-This can be very helpful in a number of common multi-cluster administration scenarios, including:
+This can be very helpful in many common multi-cluster administration scenarios, including:

 * eliminating hotspots in a multi-cluster environment; and
 * balancing resource usage (CPU, memory, etc.) across clusters; and
 * making full use of the cost benefits that platforms such as Azure Kubernetes Service provide.

 This new experience will be publicly available soon; if you would like an early preview of the experience using AKS clusters of your own, follow the instructions below.

 ## Before you begin